varunarya10/puppet-jio_pipeline/jenkins-jobs/README.md

     jenkins-jobs update /path/to/yaml/file.yaml

-NOTE: For running the script `spawn_resources.bin`, you need to have the customized version of neutronclient installed, which you can get from contrail repo, located in the repo server `.60`.
+NOTE: For running the script `spawn_resources.bin`, you need to have the customized version of neutronclient installed, which you can get from contrail repo, located in the repo server at `10.135.96.60`.
+Also, you need to install `python-glanceclient`.
+Do it like so: `sudo apt-get install glance`.

+NOTE: In order for the Jenkins jobs to function properly, atleast two snapshots need to be present in snapshots directory.